HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 Most calculations are very simple, with 99.5% of calculations involving up to 2 different units, 88.5% of calculations involving up to 2 operators and 99.4% of calculations involving one set of parentheses or fewer (3 out of 4 calculations include no parentheses at all).

-{# TODO (analysts): Figure out what happened to the 3+ label in this chart. #}
-{# TODO Rick, I couldn't get this to show despite trying a few different things.
-Should we just remove this cateogry as it's 0 anyway?
-Might be less confusing. #}

 {{ figure_markup(
   image="calc-complexity-units.png",
   alt="Distribution of the number of units per calc() occurrence.",